tibetan-nlp/tibetan-spellchecker/doc/second-suffix-da.md

 - the same syllable almost always can have a second suffix ད or not, which make things difficult for a spellchecker
 - even when a second suffix ད is relatively consensual (like on བསྟན), due to the above difficulties, the second suffix ད is almost never taken into account

-Here are a few lists of second suffix ད from various sources:
+Hereafter are a few lists of second suffix ད from various sources (see [bibliography](https://github.com/eroux/tibetan-spellchecker/blob/master/doc/bibliography.md) for references).

 ### JB